Hao Li

 For his work in non-rigid shape registration, human digitization, and real-time facial performance capture, Li received the TR35 Award in 2013 from the MIT Technology Review.
 He was named Andrew and Erna Viterbi Early Career Chair in 2015, and was awarded the Google Faculty Research Award and the Okawa Foundation Research Grant the same year.
 Li won an Office of Naval Research Young Investigator Award in 2018 and was named to the DARPA ISAT Study Group in 2019.
 He is a member of the Global Future Council on Virtual and Augmented Reality of the World Economic Forum.
+In 2025, Li was invited to join the Academy of Motion Picture Arts and Sciences.

 Early life

-Li's parents are Taiwanese and lived in Germany as of 2013.

-Education

-Li went to a French-German high school in Saarbrücken and speaks four languages (English, German, French, and Mandarin Chinese).
-He obtained his Diplom (eq.
-M.Sc.) in computer science at the Karlsruhe Institute of Technology (then University of Karlsruhe (TH)) in 2006 and his PhD in computer science at ETH Zurich in 2010.
-He was a visiting researcher at ENSIMAG in 2003, the National University of Singapore in 2006, Stanford University in 2008, and EPFL in 2010.
-He was also a postdoctoral fellow at Columbia University and Princeton University between 2011 and 2012.
+Li was born to Taiwanese parents who were living in Germany at the time.
+He grew up in Saarbrücken, where Li attended a French language school, gaining fluency in German, Mandarin, French, and English.
+He was inspired to pursue visual arts and computer science after seeing the use of computer-generated imagery in Jurassic Park.

+He served in the airborne forces before pursuing his undergraduate studies.
+His father died when Li was 23 years old.

 Career

 Li joined Industrial Light & Magic / Lucasfilm in 2012 as a research lead to develop next generation real-time performance capture technologies for virtual production and visual effects.
 He later joined the computer science department at the University of Southern California as an assistant professor in 2013 and was promoted to associate professor in 2019.
 In 2014, he spent a summer as a visiting professor at Weta Digital working on facial tracking and hair digitization technologies for the visual effects of Furious 7 and The Hobbit: The Battle of the Five Armies.
-In 2015, he founded Pinscreen, Inc., an Artificial Intelligence startup that specializes on the creation of photorealistic virtual avatars using advanced machine learning algorithms.
+In 2015, he founded Pinscreen, Inc., an Artificial Intelligence startup that specializes on the creation of photorealistic virtual avatars using advanced machine learning algorithms and later pivoted toward AI-based visual effects, including face replacement, de-aging, facial reenactment, and lip synchronization, for film and television production.
 In 2016, he was appointed director of the Vision and Graphics Lab at the USC Institute for Creative Technologies and joined the University of California, Berkeley in 2020 as a Distinguished Fellow.
-In 2022, Li was appointed associate professor of computer vision at the Mohamed Bin Zayed University of Artificial Intelligence in Abu Dhabi to direct a new AI center for Metaverse research.
+In 2022, Li was appointed associate professor of computer vision at the Mohamed Bin Zayed University of Artificial Intelligence in Abu Dhabi, where he directed a new AI center for Metaverse research.
+In 2024, he was promoted to full professor.
+In early 2025, he became the founding dean of the Undergraduate Division, where he designed and leads the undergraduate program in artificial intelligence that launched in fall 2025.